Wollivan/SquadronLeader/README.md

 This rule shows the true nature of the Immelmann turn, and also rewards aggressive tactics:

 - After a player knocks an enemy plane token out, they may add 3 Altitude to their token (or up to 3 if they already have 1, 2 or 3) and execute an Immelmann with the straight manuever template.
+- This is an optional maneuver, but must be done before the next attack happens.

 ### Ace Pilots rule